ahamez/protox/README.md

 The `__uf__` field is explained in the section [Unknown fields](https://github.com/EasyMile/protox#unknown-fields).

-# Unknown fields
+# Unknown Fields

-If any unknown fields are encountered when decoding, they are kept in the decoded message.
+If any unknown field is encountered when decoding, it is kept in the decoded message.
-It's possible to access them with the function `get_unknown_fields/1` defined with the message.
+It is possible to access them with the function `get_unknown_fields/1` defined with the message.

 ```elixir
 iex> msg = <<8, 42, 42, 4, 121, 97, 121, 101, 136, 241, 4, 83>> |> Msg.decode!()